Upselling is an uber-powerful strategy that can add more revenue to your store and pump-up profits.

 Meanwhile, ProFlowers is happy to almost double your cart value.
 What’s more, they’ve tripled their hypothetical profit margin from $5 (10%) to $15 (30%).

-And this is before we account for cross-sells (look at that teddy bear), thank-you-page offers, or post-purchase email marketing.
+And this is before we account for cross selling (look at that teddy bear), thank-you-page offers, or post-purchase email marketing.

 Hopefully, this quick upselling example illustrates just how powerful upselling can be in boosting your average order value while also delivering a better experience for your customers.

-Upselling Ground Rules: 5 Simple Product Upsell Best Practices
+Upselling Ground Rules: 5 Simple Practices to Increase Sales

-Ok, so you understand why upselling works and why it matters for your business.
+Ok, so you understand why upselling & cross selling work and why they matters for your business.

-Let’s get down to business and talk about best practices.
-These five principles apply no matter what type of upselling you choose to use.
+Let’s get down to business and talk about best practices with upselling for today.
+These five key principles apply no matter what type of upselling you choose to use.